 FHA Repair Requirements and Guidelines for Loans

-A Checklist of Repairs to Watch Out For
+A Checklist of FHA Repairs to Watch Out For

-Prior to 2004, sellers were sometimes reluctant to accept an offer from a buyer who was obtaining a Federal Housing Administration (FHA) loan—they might even refuse such an offer.
-The main reasons were that the FHA required too many repairs before the loan could close, and the seller often ended up paying for those FHA repairs.
+Sellers were sometimes reluctant to accept offers from buyers who were obtaining Federal Housing Administration (FHA) loans prior to 2004.
+They sometimes even refused these offers.
+The FHA required too many repairs before the loan could close, and the seller often ended up paying for them.

 Who Makes the Repairs?

 It's not always the sellers who must make the required FHA repairs.
-It depends on how the buyer's purchase offer is written.
+It can depend on how the buyer's purchase offer is written.

-A buyer's agent can specify a limit or dollar cap on the repairs.
-The seller might agree to go along with this even if she's reluctant to sell to an FHA buyer.
-Or a buyer might be free to do her own lender-required repairs with the seller's permission.
+Buyers' agent can specify a limit or dollar cap on the repairs.
+Sellers might agree to go along with this, or buyers might be free to do their own lender-required repairs with the sellers' permission.

 A buyer might switch from a conventional loan to an FHA loan in midstream.
-When the seller is informed of this, he might only agree to continue with the transaction if the buyer would be responsible for doing any FHA conditional repairs that were called for in the appraisal.
+The seller might only agree to continue with the transaction if the buyer will be responsible for doing any FHA conditional repairs that are called for in the appraisal.

-The downside, of course, is that repairs could end up costing considerably more than the original appraisal estimation.
-This can set the buyer back quite a few dollars at a time when the deal isn't even finalized yet.
-It's one thing if he ends up owning the property, but it can still mean a good bit of cash out of pocket right before closing.
+The risk is that repairs could end up costing considerably more than the original appraisal estimation.
+This can set the buyer back some significant dollars at a time when the deal isn't even finalized yet.
+It's one thing if the sale ultimately goes through, but it can still mean a good bit of cash out of pocket right before closing.

 FHA repair guidelines are not absolute.
 An underwriter can call for additional repairs, and a converted garage is often a red flag.

-It's up to the appraiser and the underwriter as to whether the interior of a converted garage must be dismantled.
-The appraiser also has the option of simply appraising the value of the home without the garage conversion and/or deducting for the cost of demolition.
+It's up to the appraiser and to the underwriter to decide whether the interior of a converted garage must be dismantled.
+The appraiser also has the option of simply appraising the value of the home without the garage conversion, or deducting for the cost of demolition.

 FHA Repairs for Non-Permitted Additions